 Because SIBO is a hot new topic in the gut world, more and more progressive conventional medicine doctors may be willing to test you for it — although you may have to be proactive and ask for the test yourself.
 Functional medicine practitioners, gastroenterologists, and major Academic Treatment Centers will have access to advanced diagnostic tests, possibly administered using a breath-testing machine.

-Otherwise, you can order a SIBO breath test kit that uses lactulose (to stimulate the bacteria) to release their gases.
+Otherwise, you can order a SIBO breath test kit that uses lactulose (to stimulate the bacteria) to release their gasses.
 SIBO breath tests are offered by Direct Labs.
 Choose the Small Intestinal Bacterial Overgrowth 2-Hr Lactulose (SIBO, BOSI)-Genova Kit.

 It’s important to find out if you have SIBO, as treating a bacterial overgrowth may not only greatly improve digestion, it may also result in remission from Hashimoto’s in some cases.